josuechinchilla/TranslatoR/README.md

 ## Overview

-Clear, correctly formatted import templates are foundational to getting data into DeltaBreed.
  TranslatoR provides an accessible and reproducible interface for:

 - Downloading blank import templates in English or fully translated Spanish
 - Understanding each Data-sheet column through a bilingual field guide
 - Converting a completed template's headers between Spanish and English
 - Working entirely in English or Spanish through a single language toggle

-The application covers the four DeltaBreed import templates — Sample Submission, Experiments, Ontology, and Germplasm — and is designed to be adaptable to new templates.
+The application covers the four DeltaBreed import templates (Sample Submission, Experiments, Ontology, and Germplasm).

 ---